Are you interested in translating this manual into another language? Please contact me here.

 Importance of the simulation:

-The photoelectric effect experiment is one of the intricate physics experiments.
-Its equipment is not easily found in every school lab.
+The most important aspect of this simulation is that it gives the chance to the learner to get used to intricate and expensive equipment like the oscilloscope, the low frequency generator, and the DC power supplies.
+This equipment is not easily found in every school lab.
 So, this simulation makes it easy for high-school and undergraduate students to perform an affordable activity that enables them to acquire the required skills and knowledge in this topic.

-Of course, it is much better to perform a real experiment instead of a virtual experiment when possible.
+Of course, it is much better to perform a real experiment when possible.
 However, the virtual experiment is much appreciated in the case of a shortage of equipment or for a preliminary activity to prepare the students for the real lab.